kata-containers/kata-containers/architecture.md

 ### Significant OCI commands

-Here we will describe how `kata-runtime` handles the most important OCI commands.
+Here we describe how `kata-runtime` handles the most important OCI commands.

 #### [`create`](https://github.com/kata-containers/runtime/blob/master/cli/create.go)

 When handling the OCI `create` command, `kata-runtime` goes through the following steps:

 1. Create the network namespace where we will spawn VM and shims processes.
 2. Call into the pre-start hooks.
 One of them should be responsible for creating the `veth` network pair between the host network namespace and the network namespace freshly created.
-3. Scan the network from the new network namespace, and create the MACVTAP connection between the `veth` interface and a `tap` interface that we create.
+3. Scan the network from the new network namespace, and create a MACVTAP connection between the `veth` interface and a `tap` interface into the VM.
 4. Start the VM inside the network namespace by providing the `tap` interface previously created.
-5. Wait for the VM to be ready, otherwise the next step spawning the proxy might fail by not being able to connect the VM.
+5. Wait for the VM to be ready.
-6. Start `kata-proxy`, and it will take care of connecting to the VM.
-This process will take care of proxying all communications with the VM.
-We rely on an architecture model with one proxy per VM.
+6. Start `kata-proxy`, which will connect to the created VM.
+The `kata-proxy` process will take care of proxying all communications with the VM.
+Kata has a single proxy per VM.
-7. Communicate with `kata-agent` (connecting the proxy) to configure the sandbox inside the VM.
+7. Communicate with `kata-agent` (through the proxy) to configure the sandbox inside the VM.
-8. Communicate with `kata-agent` (connecting the proxy) to create the container, and relying on the OCI configuration file `config.json` initially provided to `kata-runtime`.
-This actually spawns the container process inside the VM, leveraging the `libcontainer` package.
+8. Communicate with `kata-agent` to create the container, relying on the OCI configuration file `config.json` initially provided to `kata-runtime`.
+This spawns the container process inside the VM, leveraging the `libcontainer` package.
-9. Start `kata-shim`, which will connect to the gRPC server socket, the `kata-proxy` socket in this case.
-It will spawn a few Go routines to parallelize blocking calls `ReadStdout()` , `ReadStderr()` and `WaitProcess()`.
+9. Start `kata-shim`, which will connect to the gRPC server socket provided by the `kata-proxy`. `kata-shim`  will spawn a few Go routines to parallelize blocking calls `ReadStdout()` , `ReadStderr()` and `WaitProcess()`.
 Both `ReadStdout()` and `ReadStderr()` are run through infinite loops since `kata-shim` wants the output of those until the container process terminates. `WaitProcess()` is a unique call which returns the exit code of the container process when it terminates inside the VM.
 Note that `kata-shim` is started inside the network namespace, to allow upper layers to determine which network namespace has been created and by checking the `kata-shim` process.
 It also creates a new PID namespace by entering into it.
 This ensures that all `kata-shim` processes belonging to the same container will get killed when the `kata-shim` representing the container process terminates.

-At this point, the VM is running and `kata-shim` process represents the container process running inside the VM.
-It is seen as the container process from an OCI perspective.
+At this point the container process is running inside of the VM, and it is represented on the host system by the `kata-shim` process.

 #### [`start`](https://github.com/kata-containers/runtime/blob/master/cli/start.go)

-With namespaced containers, `start` launches a traditional Linux container process in its own set of namespaces.
-With Kata Containers, the main task of `kata-runtime` is to ask [`kata-agent`](#agent) to start the container workload inside the virtual machine.
-In practice, this means `kata-runtime` will run through the following steps:
+With traditional containers, `start` launches a container process in its own set of namespaces.
+With Kata Containers, the main task of `kata-runtime` is to ask [`kata-agent`](#agent) to start the container workload inside the virtual machine. `kata-runtime` will run through the following steps:

-1. Communicate with `kata-agent` (connecting the proxy) to start the container workload inside the VM.
-For instance, if the command to execute is `top`, pending `kata-shim` call into `ReadStdout()` will start returning some outputs.
-And `WaitProcess()` will continue to block as long as this process runs.
+1. Communicate with `kata-agent` (through the proxy) to start the container workload inside the VM.
+If, for example, the command to execute inside of the container is `top`, the `kata-shim`'s `ReadStdOut()` will start returning text output for top, and `WaitProcess()` will continue to block as long as the `top` process runs.
 2. Call into the post-start hooks.
-Usually, this is a no-op since nothing is provided.
+Usually, this is a no-op since nothing is provided (this needs clarification)

 #### [`exec`](https://github.com/kata-containers/runtime/blob/master/cli/exec.go)

-OCI `exec` allows you to run an additional command within an already running container through the following steps:
+OCI `exec` allows you to run an additional command within an already running container.
+In Kata Containers, this is handled as follows:

-1. Communicate with `kata-agent` (connecting the proxy) to start a new process inside an existing container running inside the VM.
+1. A request is sent to the `kata agent` (through the proxy) to start a new process inside an existing container running within the VM.
-2. Start a new `kata-shim` inside the same network and PID namespaces as the `kata-shim` representing the container process.
+2. A new `kata-shim` is created within the same network and PID namespaces as the original `kata-shim` representing the container process.
+This new `kata-shim` is used for the new exec process.

-Now the `exec`'ed process is running in the VM, sharing `uts`, `pid`, `mnt` and `ipc` namespaces with the container process.
+Now the `exec`'ed process is running within the VM, sharing `uts`, `pid`, `mnt` and `ipc` namespaces with the container process.

 #### [`kill`](https://github.com/kata-containers/runtime/blob/master/cli/kill.go)

-When sending the OCI `kill` command, container runtime should send a [UNIX signal](https://en.wikipedia.org/wiki/Unix_signal) to the container process.
-But a `kill` sending a termination signal such as `SIGKILL` or `SIGTERM`, is expected to actually terminate the container process, which means stopping the container from a nameespaced container perspective.
+When sending the OCI `kill` command, the container runtime should send a [UNIX signal](https://en.wikipedia.org/wiki/Unix_signal) to the container process.
-Applying this to Kata Containers translates into stopping the container and the VM associated with it.
+A `kill` sending a termination signal such as `SIGKILL` or `SIGTERM` is expected to terminate the container process.
+In the context of a traditional container, this means stopping the container.
+For `kata-runtime`, this translates to stopping the container and the VM associated with it.

-1. Communicate with `kata-agent` (connecting the proxy) to signal the container process inside the VM.
-2. If the signal was not a termination signal (`SIGTERM` or `SIGKILL`), nothing else needs to be done.
+1. Send a request to kill the container process to the `kata-agent` (through the proxy). else needs to be done.
-3. Wait for `kata-shim` process to exit.
+2. Wait for `kata-shim` process to exit.
-4. Force kill the container process if `kata-shim` process didn't return after a timeout.
+3. Force kill the container process if `kata-shim` process didn't return after a timeout.
 This is done by communicating with `kata-agent` (connecting the proxy), sending `SIGKILL` signal to the container process inside the VM.
-5. Wait for `kata-shim` process to exit, and return an error if we reach the timeout again.
+4. Wait for `kata-shim` process to exit, and return an error if we reach the timeout again.
-6. Communicate with `kata-agent` (connecting the proxy) to remove the container configuration from the VM.
+5. Communicate with `kata-agent` (through the proxy) to remove the container configuration from the VM.
-7. Communicate with `kata-agent` (connecting the proxy) to destroy the sandbox configuration from the VM.
+6. Communicate with `kata-agent` (through the proxy) to destroy the sandbox configuration from the VM.
-8. Stop the VM.
-This is not waiting for the end of the VM in order to save some time.
+7. Stop the VM.
-9. Remove all the network configuration inside the network namespace and delete it.
+8. Remove all network configurations inside the network namespace and delete the namespace.
-10. Execute post-stop hooks.
-Usually a no-op.
+9. Execute post-stop hooks.

-If `kill` was invoked with a non-termination signal, this simply signalled the container process.
-Otherwise, everything has been torn down, and the VM has been shut down.
+If `kill` was invoked with a non-termination signal, this simply signals the container process.
+Otherwise, everything has been torn down, and the VM has been removed.

 #### [`delete`](https://github.com/kata-containers/runtime/blob/master/cli/delete.go)

-`delete` is about deleting all internal resources related to a container.
+`delete` removes all internal resources related to a container.
 A running container cannot be deleted unless the OCI runtime is explicitly being asked to, by using `--force` flag.

-If the sandbox is not stopped, which could happen if `kill` was not called, but the process would have returned on his own instead, it would first go through most of the steps `kill` would go for a termination signal.
+If the sandbox is not stopped, but the particular container process returned on its own already, the `kata-runtime` will first go through most of the steps a `kill` would go through for a termination signal.
+After this (or simply this if the sandboxIDwas already stopped), then `kata-runtime` will: If the sandbox was already stoppedfollowed by:

-1. Wait for `kata-shim` process to exit.
-2. Force kill the container process if `kata-shim` process didn't return after a timeout.
-This is done by communicating with `kata-agent` (connecting the proxy), sending `SIGKILL` signal to the container process inside the VM.
-3. Wait for `kata-shim` process to exit, and return an error if we reach the timeout again.
-4. Communicate with `kata-agent` (connecting the proxy) to remove the container configuration from the VM.
-5. Communicate with `kata-agent` (connecting the proxy) to destroy the sandbox configuration from the VM.
-6. Stop the VM.
-This is not waiting for the end of the VM in order to save some time.
-7. Remove all the network configuration inside the network namespace and delete it.
-8. Execute post-stop hooks.
-Usually a no-op.
-9. Remove container resources.
-Every file kept under `/var/{lib,run}/virtcontainers/sandboxes/<sandboxID>/<containerID>`.
-10. Remove sandbox resources.
-Every file kept under `/var/{lib,run}/virtcontainers/sandboxes/<sandboxID>`.

-If the sandbox was already stopped, then it is very simple:

 1. Remove container resources.
 Every file kept under `/var/{lib,run}/virtcontainers/sandboxes/<sandboxID>/<containerID>`.
 2. Remove sandbox resources.
 Every file kept under `/var/{lib,run}/virtcontainers/sandboxes/<sandboxID>`.

-At this point, everything related to the container should have been removed from the host system, and no related process should be running anymore.
+At this point, everything related to the container should have been removed from the host system, and no related process should be running.

 #### [`state`](https://github.com/kata-containers/runtime/blob/master/cli/state.go)

 `state` returns the status of the container.
-In Kata Containers context, this means being able to detect if the container is still running by looking at the state of `kata-shim` process representing this container process.
+For `kata-runtime`, this means being able to detect if the container is still running by looking at the state of `kata-shim` process representing this container process.

-1. Ask the container status by checking information stored on disk.
+1. Ask the container status by checking information stored on disk. (clarification needed)
 2. Check `kata-shim` process representing the container.
-3. In case the container status on disk was supposed to be `ready` or `running`, and the `kata-shim` process is not around, this involves the detection of a stopped container.
+3. In case the container status on disk was supposed to be `ready` or `running`, and the `kata-shim` process no longer exists, this involves the detection of a stopped container.
 This means that before returning the container status, the container has to be properly stopped.
-Here are the steps involved by this detection:
+Here are the steps involved in this detection:
 	1. Wait for `kata-shim` process to exit.
 	2. Force kill the container process if `kata-shim` process didn't return after a timeout.
 This is done by communicating with `kata-agent` (connecting the proxy), sending `SIGKILL` signal to the container process inside the VM.
 	3. Wait for `kata-shim` process to exit, and return an error if we reach the timeout again.